Kristýna Plíšková: 2019

-2021: First Grand Slam quarterfinal in doubles
+2021: First major quarterfinal in doubles

 Plíšková started her 2021 season at the first edition of the Yarra Valley Classic where she lost in the first round to Vera Zvonareva, in three sets.
 At the Australian Open, she was defeated in the first round by Heather Watson.

 Getting past qualifying at the Qatar Ladies Open, Plíšková was eliminated in the first round by Anastasia Pavlyuchenkova.
 In Dubai, she was beaten in the first round by qualifier Tereza Martincová.
 At the Miami Open, she fell in the first round to Katie Boulter.

-Plíšková began her clay-court season at the first edition of the Serbia Open.
-She lost in the first round to Océane Dodin.
+Plíšková began her clay-court season at the first edition of the Serbia Open where she lost in the first round to Océane Dodin.
 Competing in Strasbourg, she was defeated in the first round by Alizé Cornet.
 At the French Open, she was eliminated in the first round by eventual champion Barbora Krejčíková.
 In doubles, she partnered with her twin sister, Karolína.
-They reached the quarterfinals of a Grand Slam in doubles for the first time in their career.
+They reached the quarterfinals of a major for the first time in their career.
 As a result, Kristýna reached a career-high ranking of 44 in doubles.

+She reached second round of Wimbledon and US Open, losing to Anastasia Pavlyuchenkova and Petra Kvitová respectively.
+Added two quarterfinals in Belgrade and Cluj.

+She is inactive since she lost first round of Astana Open to 7th seed Varvara Gracheva.

+She finished the season ranked as No. 146 in the world in singles and No. 139 in doubles.